 Can you coordinate a second opinion?

 Yes, when appropriate.
-Share the available records and our coordinator can help organize the right specialist pathway.
+Share available records and our coordinator can help organize the right specialist pathway.

 Is this for emergencies?

-No. If symptoms are severe, rapidly worsening or life-threatening, contact local emergency services or go to the nearest emergency department.
+No. If symptoms are severe, rapidly worsening, or life-threatening, contact local emergency services or go to the nearest emergency room.